SeanHwangG/test/computer-science/hardware.md

 > Term

+* GPU (Graphic processing unit): specialized for graphics
+* VPU (Vision processing unit): specialized for visions

+### CPU

-* CPU (Central processing unit): Brain of the computer, interprets / executes instructions stored in main memory
+* Centeral Processing Unit is brain of the computer, interprets / executes instructions stored in main memory
 * its core is a word-size storage device (or register) called the program counter (PC)
 * calculate 1 billion operations per second / 0.3 nano per operation → cooler

+> Term

 * Load: Copy a byte or a word from main memory into a register, overwriting the previous contents of the register
 * Store: Copy a byte or a word from a register to a location in main memory, overwriting previous contents of that location
 * Operate: Copy contents of two registers to ALU, do operation on overwrite result in a register
 * Jump: Extract a word from instruction and copy that word into program counter (PC), overwriting previous value of PC

-* GPU (Graphic processing unit): specialized for graphics
-* VPU (Vision processing unit): specialized for visions
+> Example

+* i3: two cores, hyperthreading, smaller cache, uses less power
+* i5: 2-4 cores, turbo boost, on board graphics
+* i7: 2-8cores, 2-8 mem stick, 10-130W

+{% tabs %}
+{% tab title='shell' %}

+* i7z

+{% endtab %}
+{% endtabs %}

 ## Memory